Please read the details below very carefully about our refund policy.

-- More than 7 days before the semester start date: A full refund will be made upon request.
-To request a refund more than 7 days before the first day of the semester, the student must only forward their payment receipt to firstname.lastname@example.org and include the reason for the cancellation in the email body.
+- More than two weeks (14 days) before the semester start date: A full refund will be made upon request.
+To request a refund more than two weeks (or 14 days) before the first day of the semester, the student must only forward their payment receipt to email@example.com and include the reason for the cancellation in the email body.

-1) Complete a refund request form and provide a reason for the cancellation
+1) Complete the refund request form and provide a reason for the cancellation

 2) Forward their payment receipt to firstname.lastname@example.org.
 The staff will process the refund request accordingly.